 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

-Describe a conversation you had in the past which is very important to you.
+Describe an important conversation you had in the past.

 You should say: